top of page

 • Earn a Certificate of Completion from Premier Training by Premier Analytics Consulting

-• Learn to connect Python applications directly to cloud data sources (Amazon S3, GCS, Azure)
+• Learn to connect Python applications directly to cloud-based data sources, including Amazon S3, Google Cloud Storage (GCS), and Microsoft Azure

-• Build efficient pipelines for retrieving and processing large climatological and meteorological datasets
+• Build reusable, efficient Python pipelines for retrieving and processing large climatological and meteorological datasets

-• Understand and apply big data techniques including lazy loading, chunking, and parallel computing
+• Understand and apply big-data techniques such as lazy loading, chunking, and parallel computing for scalable analysis

-• Use Dask, Xarray, fsspec, and visualization tools like Cartopy and Matplotlib for scalable analysis
+• Use modern open-source Python tools, including Dask, Xarray, fsspec, and visualization libraries such as Cartopy and Matplotlib

-• Gain hands-on experience working with real, research-grade environmental data
+• Gain hands-on experience with real, research-grade environmental data and simulations, mirroring workflows used in operational and academic settings

 Intended Audience

-Intermediate.
-Ideal for data scientists, researchers, programmers, students, professors, and professionals interested in cloud computing and large-scale environmental data analysis using Python on their local systems.
+This workshop is suitable for a broad audience, including data scientists, researchers, programmers, students, educators, and working professionals who are interested in cloud computing and large-scale environmental data analysis using Python.
+The material is designed to be accessible to those with basic Python experience, while still providing practical value and scalable techniques that intermediate users can immediately apply on their local systems.

 Prerequisites

-• Basic familiarity with Python programming and working in Jupyter Notebook.
+• Basic familiarity with Python programming, including running scripts and working with common data structures

-He holds an M.S. in Big Data Analytics (2023) and a B.S. in Statistics (2020) from San Diego State University, where he also serves as Adjunct Faculty in the Big Data Analytics Graduate Program, the Department of Mathematics and Statistics, and the Global Campus program.
+Ryan is also an Adjunct Faculty member in the Big Data Analytics Graduate Program, the Department of Mathematics and Statistics, and the Global Campus at San Diego State University.

 bottom of page